 We have grown our business by prudently expanding our offerings to add new products and asset classes, and we expect to continue to add new products and expand into new complementary markets as client demand and market trends evolve.
-We recently expanded into China and offer our global clients access to the Chinese bond market.
-In addition, we have expanded our product set to include wholesale electronic repurchase agreements, U.S. and European bilateral repurchase agreements, European cash equities and U.S. options.
+We expanded into China in 2017 and offer our global clients access to the Chinese bond market through our initiative with BondConnect.
+We continue to focus on that initiative and on other opportunities in China, and on expanding opportunities with clients in the Asia region more broadly.
+In addition, we have expanded our product set to include wholesale electronic repurchase agreements, as well as U.S. and European bilateral repurchase agreements, European cash equities and U.S. options for our institutional client sector.
 We also intend to leverage innovation and technology capabilities to develop new solutions that help our clients trade more effectively and efficiently.
 For example, our swap compression functionality allows clients to reduce their swap positions at the clearinghouse, resulting in significant cost savings.
-In addition, given the breadth of expertise of our sales people and management, we have the ability to focus on new client opportunities and on selling additional solutions to existing clients.
+In addition, on our institutional U.S. credit platform, our portfolio trading solution allows clients to obtain competitive prices on a full basket of securities and trade on net present value from dealers.
+Given the breadth of expertise of our sales people and management, we have the ability to focus on new client opportunities and on selling additional solutions to existing clients.

 In addition, we believe our business model is well suited to serve market participants in other asset classes and geographies where our guiding principles can continue to transform markets and broaden our reach.
-We currently have clients in 62 countries, and we plan to expand our platforms and solutions into additional geographies.
+We currently have clients in over 65 countries, and we plan to expand our platforms and solutions into additional geographies.
 Our international strategy involves offering our existing products to new geographies and then adding local products.
 In addition, we believe we can, and will, continue to develop trading models in one product or asset class and deliver those models to other products or asset classes, irrespective of geography.
-For example, we are leveraging our session-based trading technology in European corporate bonds for session-based trading in U.S. corporate bonds and Off-the-Run U.S. Treasury securities, and we are focused on growing this newer trading protocol.
+For example, we are leveraging our session-based trading technology in European corporate bonds for session-based trading in U.S. corporate bonds and Off-the-Run U.S. treasuries, and we are focused on growing this newer trading protocol.
 We have significant scale and breadth across our platforms, which position us well to take advantage of favorable market dynamics when introducing new products or solutions or entering into new markets.